A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Compositional Learning Facets

-Overgeneralization, as defined in \cite{https://doi.org/10.48550/arxiv.2108.05885}, evaluates how much a model prefers an exception versus a rule.
+Overgeneralization, as defined in \citet{https://doi.org/10.48550/arxiv.2108.05885}, evaluates how much a model prefers an exception versus a rule.
 The term is originally used in language acquisition literature, also known as overregularization.
-A well-known example of this is the past-tense debate~\cite{eadfa2ba-d727-3995-86be-56ba36e587c4} in language.
-This property can be evaluated by testing a model on exceptions of a usual rule in the training data and seeing if the model has over-fitted the training samples~\cite{hupkes2020compositionality}.
-Another example of this task is translating idioms where the meaning of sentences is "exceptions" to usual rules.
-In this scenario, a model can get better performance by considering those sentences in a global sense that is looking at the bigger picture, such as context from placement in a compound, instead of trying to evaluate the meaning locally, such as by isolating the phrase.
+A well-known example of this is the past-tense debate~\citep{eadfa2ba-d727-3995-86be-56ba36e587c4} in language, \s{which is about the rule that English past-tense verbs can be formed by appending -ed to the stem of the verb in most cases while there are some exceptions.} This property can be evaluated by testing a model on exceptions of a usual rule in the training data and seeing if the model has over-fitted the training samples~\citep{hupkes2020compositionality}.
+Another example of this task is translating idioms where the meaning of sentences is ``exceptions'' to usual rules. \s{For example, when translating the idiom ``it's raining cats and dogs'', a literal translation does not make sense as the phrase is an exception and has a specific meaning different from the usual literal interpretation.} In this scenario, a model can achieve better performance by considering sentences in a global sense -that is looking at the bigger picture, such as context from placement in a compound- instead of trying to evaluate the meaning locally, such as by isolating the phrase. \s{This is yet another less evaluated axiom of compositionality.}